warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 Leave the browser open, because you will be returning to this page in the next exercise.
 Now it's time to experience what you've worked so hard for: viewing real-time Twitter activity in a Power BI report in your Twitter BI app.

-<a name="Exercise8"></a>
+<a name="Exercise7"></a>
-## Exercise 8: Connect a Xamarin Forms app to a Power BI report viewer ##
+## Exercise 7: Connect the Xamarin Forms app to the report viewer ##

-Since you created your Power BI report viewer in HTML, you can easily view the report, as well as all the cool report navigation, zooming, and various views on any device, including an app created in Xamarin Forms targeting iOS, Android or Windows.
-The code to view an HTML report is extremely simple, and, as long as the viewer can generate a key using your Power BI Embedded Access Key, can be viewed by any user.

-In this exercise you will be connecting Twitter BI app to your back end Power BI report viewer to view reports directly in the app.
+In the final exercise, you will add a page to the Xamarin Forms app that contains a ```WebView``` control, and connect the ```WebView``` control to the page in the Azure Mobile App that you deployed in the previous exercise so the report is visible in the Xamarin Forms app.
+It has been a long journey, but you have almost arrived at the destination.

 1. In Solution Explorer, right-click the **TwitterBI (Portable)** project and use the **Add** -> **New Item...** command to add a blank page named **ViewReportPage.xaml** to the project.